Masking, Burnout, and Booze: The Hidden Link Between ADHD and Alcohol Addiction

 • Both substances put a strain on the cardiovascular system.

 This combination is a primary example of ADHD and alcohol use turning into a life-threatening form of substance abuse.
 A stable recovery from an alcohol use disorder is often a prerequisite for effective and safe pharmacological treatment of ADHD.
+For men in the Phoenix metro area working toward that stability so ADHD medication can be safely reintroduced, our intensive outpatient program in Scottsdale provides the structured environment needed to stabilize both conditions in parallel.

 ADHD and Alcohol Addiction Frequently Asked Questions